18.104.22.168 New Zealand citizens

 - an SCV holder who was residing in Australia on 26 February 2001, but was temporarily absent.

 Some of the protected SCV holder provisions had a time limit in which the person had to seek a determination of their residence status from Centrelink, in order to preserve their entitlement to social security payments in the future.
-A determination by a New Zealand citizen to be regarded as a protected SCV holder needed to be made following a request to Centrelink for a decision or by claiming and being residentially qualified for a social security payment.
+A determination could be applied for by making a request to Centrelink for a decision or by claiming and being residentially qualified for a social security payment.
 Either determination protected a person's future entitlement to social security payments.

 There is a safety net for New Zealand citizens who are the holders of an SCV who arrived in Australia at any time on or after 26 February 2001 and do not meet the definition of an Australian resident for social security purposes.

-SCV holders may be exempt from the residence requirements and able to qualify for a one-off period of payment for up to 6 months of either SA, NSA or YA and subject to other qualification requirements if immediately before claiming, they:
+SCV holders may be exempt from the residence requirements and able to qualify for a one-off period of payment for up to 6 months of either JSP or YA and subject to other qualification requirements if immediately before claiming, they:

 - are the holder of an SCV, and